bluemaple wrote:Thanks for the thoughtful response @TT.

 Also, in some cases, we aren't at liberty to tell you more info by request of the manufacturer or vendor.
 For example, if a manufacturer is prepping to come out with a new unannounced model, they may use us to move remaining inventory.
 However, they don't want it listed as new because a) we are a liquidation site and this can cause speculation and b) they don't want to slow sales of remaining stock already on shelves in retail stores.

 Like other retail places, we can tell you if it's new or refurbished.
 We won't have much more info on that on most sales.
 We have, on occasion though, been known to give some hints in a thread if the deal is more than it seems at first glance.

-New Work Schedule: Mon-Wed = Days; Thu-Fri = evening/nights
+TT's Schedule: Mon-Wed = Days; Thu-Fri = evening/nights

 To contact Customer Service, use the SUPPORT form at the top of every woot page